asiloisad/pulsar-linter-sofistik/README.md

 ## Installation

 To install `linter-sofistik` search for [linter-sofistik](https://web.pulsar-edit.dev/packages/linter-sofistik) in the Install pane of the Pulsar settings or run `ppm install linter-sofistik`.
-Alternatively, you can run `ppm install asiloisad/pulsar-linter-sofistik` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-linter-sofistik` to install a package directly from the GitHub repository.

 ## Compatibility